MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/tutorial-create-canvas-dataset-component.md

 The `init` function is called when the code component is first initialized on an app screen.
 You store a reference to the following:

-- `notifyOutputChanged` - this is the callback provided that you call to notify the canvas app that one of the properties has changed.
+- `notifyOutputChanged` - This is the callback provided that you call to notify the canvas app that one of the properties has changed.

-- `container` - this is the DOM element that you add your code component UI to.
+- `container` - This is the DOM element that you add your code component UI to.

-- `resources` - used to retrieve localized strings in the current user's language.
+- `resources` - Used to retrieve localized strings in the current user's language.

 The [trackContainerResize(true)](reference\mode\trackcontainerresize.md) is used so that `updateView` will be called when the code component changes size.

 > [!NOTE]
-> Currently there is no way to determine if the code component is running inside the test harness so, you detect if the control-dimensions div is present as an indicator.
+> Currently there is no way to determine if the code component is running inside the test harness.
+You need to detect if the control-dimensions div is present as an indicator.

 Add the following to `updateView`: